GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_advancedRtti.md

  - **info** - Additional optional information about the field being serialized
  - **return** - The total size of the data that was written or read, in bytes

-If your structure has dynamic size or is fixed size that is more than 256 bytes you must set the **hasDynamicSize** flag to 1, and return the dynamic size from the **getDynamicSize()** method.
-You must also encode the size as the first four bytes in a call to **fromMemory()**.
+If your structure has dynamic size or is fixed size that is more than 256 bytes you must set the **hasDynamicSize** flag to 1.
+The size of the structure should be returned from the **getSize()** method.
+If the size is dynamic you must also encode the size as the first four bytes in a call to **toMemory()**.

 After the specialization is implemented you will be able to use the type in getters/setters for plain fields as you would *int* or *float*.